 - All the other ways your injuries have impacted your life

 Simple truth is, it is not easy to calculate the value of pain and suffering you experience.
-You will have to rely on the expertise of a car accident lawyer in Gainesville Ga. from a reputable, proven personal injury firm such as our Trial Team at Stewart Melvin & Frost.
+You will have to rely on the expertise of a car accident lawyer in Gainesville Ga. from a reputable, proven personal injury and wrongful death firm such as our Trial Team at Stewart Melvin & Frost.